 Today starts with Chinchero, a quiet little town best known for its outdoor weaving studios, terraced Inca ruin, and intricately-frescoed colonial church.
 Next is Moray – three massive Inca amphitheatres of incredible engineering precision and stern, magnificent beauty.
-Then an easy stroll (or ride in the bus if you prefer) through rolling farmland and views of the high Andes brings us to Salineras – a surreal and beautiful patchwork of pools and paths that still produces salt using Inca technology.
+Then an easy stroll (or ride in the vehicle if you prefer) through rolling farmland and views of the high Andes brings us to Salineras – a surreal and beautiful patchwork of pools and paths that still produces salt using Inca technology.

 Later we’ll catch the train to Aguas Calientes, where we’ll spend the night.

 If you prefer, you can spend today and the next two days hiking the Inca Trail instead - add US$250.